pingcap/docs/br/backup-and-restore-storages.md

     - `account-name`: Specifies the account name of the storage.
     - `account-key`: Specifies the access key.
     - `sas-token`: Specifies the shared access signature.
     - `access-tier`: Specifies the access tier of the uploaded objects, for example, `Hot`, `Cool`, or `Archive`.
-The default value is the container's default access tier.
+The default value is the default access tier of the storage account.

 </div>
 </SimpleTab>